SanderMertens/flecs/docs/Relations.md

 flecs::entity c = world.entity().add<Node>().child_of(p);
 ```

-In this example, when calling `p.destruct()` the trigger is first invoked for the child, and then for the parent, which is to be expected as the child is deleted before the parent.
+In this example, when calling `p.destruct()` the observer is first invoked for the child, and then for the parent, which is to be expected as the child is deleted before the parent.
 Cleanup policies do not however guarantee that this is always the case.

 An application could also call `world.component<Node>().destruct()` which would delete the `Node` component and all of its instances.
 In this scenario the cleanup policies for the `ChildOf` relationship are not considered, and therefore the ordering is undefined.
 Another typical scenario in which ordering is undefined is when an application has cyclical relationships with a `Delete` cleanup action.